WHY CHOOSE AMOSKEAG?

 Reputation, Trust & Integrity

+We are very fortunate to be in the “Live Free or Die” State of New Hampshire.
+“The last bastion of freedom in the Northeast”, the state is very firearms friendly, with no laws affecting the sale of firearms or accessories.
 The State of New Hampshire has absolutely no state or local sales tax to affect the “bottom line” of a potential purchaser’s sale price, which would also adversely affect the amount of “end dollars” they are able to spend on the objects of their desire.
 Additionally, New Hampshire is one of only nine states in the nation with NO capital gains taxes and there is no state income tax to contend with either.
 Sellers can rest easy knowing their settlement check is all theirs.

-Friendly Terms for buyers
+Friendly Terms for Buyer and Sellers

-Our commission rates are among the most competitive in the firearms auction business and are all inclusive with absolutely NO additional or hidden charges to the consignor.
+For our Sellers. our commission rates are among the most competitive in the firearms auction business and are all inclusive with absolutely NO additional or hidden charges to the consignor.
 Once a contract is signed, your commission rate WILL NOT CHANGE.
 We can tailor a single rate to your consignment, or work with a sliding commission scale which will encompass very preferential rates for more costly arms while maintaining the standard modest commission rates for the more common items being marketed.
 Additionally, our consignors are paid a mere TWENTY BUSINESS DAYS after the sale.
-This is the swiftest payment term in the firearms auction business… putting YOUR money in YOUR pocket faster than houses with 30 and even 45 day payment terms.
+This is the swiftest payment term in the firearms auction business putting YOUR money in YOUR pocket faster than houses with 30 and even 45 day payment terms.

 Amoskeag Auction tries very hard to give all consignors, large and small, the same fair shake.
 Often, houses will take arms of modest or median value and lot them in groups of four and five.
 We feel this is a disservice to the consignor as, a fellow who wishes a particular gun, may have little or no interest in the other firearms being offered in that lot.
 A man who has a pre-determined budget for an arm of his desire, may not be able or willing to spend a few thousand more on additional arms in-which he has no interest, and rightfully he should not be forced to.
 Such lots tend to invite only dealer bids, who are interested in purchasing the lot for re-sale.
-While we absolutely love our dealers, we know that they are buying for resale and rightfully so, must make a profit on the arms they are acquiring.
-Therefore they have a wider margin they must work with to acquire arms for their stock; this rarely equates to higher sale prices for the consignor.
-All of our sales are our most important sales, with the same attention to detail in each lot, the same lavish photography for every lot in the gun auction and the same fair shake for every consignor.
-No arms are designated for more “special sales” while others get relegated to more regional sales, we swing for the fence with every lot offered.
-There is even a silent auction venue we have for arms which may have problems, either mechanical, or missing parts or with condition issues, but each gets a full accurate catalog description which includes a bore description.
+While we love our dealers, we know that they are buying for resale and, rightfully so, must make a profit on the arms they are acquiring.
+But buying in lots like this rarely equates to higher sale prices for the consignor.

-The Average Sale Price Per Lot trap
+The “Average Sale Price Per Lot” Trap

 Oddly, there are auction houses that will offer you a sliding commission scale based on the “average sale price per lot” of the arms consigned.
 Often these houses easily accommodate what some might consider slightly high reserves on the items being consigned.
 While setting a reserve at an amount that it is reasonably certain a lot will sell, can be a sound practice, setting one a bit too high, and then in turn CHARGING the consignor a fee for that reserve when the item does not sell, is not, we feel, a forthright business practice.
 These “no-sell” items are then also counted AGAINST your “average sale price per lot” as being sold for zero dollars, a practice which drastically drags down the “average price per lot”; and when this practice is used to calculate your commission rate post-sale, can end up with very sad news for a consignor thinking he was being charged a ten percent commission, but who instead winds up paying fifteen percent commission, or in some cases, even more.